 The inflorescence is a terminal cluster of short-stalked flowers (a cyme), sometimes more than 20 flowers, with 2 long leaf-like bracts, spreading horizontally, immediately below the cluster, of which all parts are hairy.

-The flowers are 3-parted flowers, each about 1 inch wide with ovate petals that have rounded but wavy margined tips and that vary from rose to blue, but rosy purple is the usual in this species.
+The flowers are 3-parted, each about 1 inch wide with ovate petals that have rounded but wavy margined tips and that vary from rose to blue, but rosy purple is the usual in this species.
 The 3 sepals are much smaller than the petals, more linear, placed between the petals and are green initially but dotted with rosy tones when the flower opens.
 The sepals and the flower stalks are covered with fine hair, of which some may be glandular.
 The six stamens have rosy filaments, yellow anthers and multicellular hairs at their base.
 (Filaments and hair match the color of the petals.)
 There is a single style with a knob-like stigma.
 The pistil is made from 3 united carpels.
 Usually only two flowers of the cluster open at one time and these close by noon on sunny days.

-Seed: Fertile flowers produce a round papery 3-part seed capsule, each part containing 2 seeds.
+Seed: Fertile flowers produce a round papery 3-part (3-valved) seed capsule, each valve containing 2 seeds.
 The seeds are elliptic in shape, flattened on one side, 2 to 3 mm long, with a rough indented surface.
 Seeds require 120 days of cold stratification and cool soil for germination.
 Best to plant in the fall and let nature do the work.

 Habitat: Bracted Spiderwort grows best in full sun, in sandy to loamy soils, moderate moisture to dry conditions - typical of prairies.
 It grows from a fleshy rhizomatous root system which can produce offsets.

 Names: The genus name, Tradescantia, is an honorary for John Tradescant (1608-1662), English gardener to the King; the species bracteata, is Latin for "bracted" referring to the plants leafy-bracts.
-The author name for the plant classification, ‘Small’ is for John Kunkel Small (1869-1938), American Botanist, first curator of the New York Botanical Garden, best known for Flora of the Southeastern United States.
+The author name for the plant classification, from 1898, ‘Small’ is for John Kunkel Small (1869-1938), American Botanist, first curator of the New York Botanical Garden, best known for Flora of the Southeastern United States.

 Above: The petals are usually this rosy color, with the sepals and flower stalk picking up the rosy tones.
 All parts of the flower are hairy except the petals.